sparkfun/SparkFun_RTK_mosaic-X5/docs/troubleshooting_tips.md

 ---

 !!! warning "Need Help?"
-	If you need technical assistance or more information on a product that is not working as you expected, we recommend heading on over to the [SparkFun Technical Assistance](https://www.sparkfun.com/technical_assistance) page for some initial troubleshooting.
+	If you need technical assistance or more information on a product that is not working as you expected, we recommend heading over to the [SparkFun Technical Assistance](https://www.sparkfun.com/technical_assistance) page for some initial troubleshooting.

 	<center>
 	[SparkFun Technical Assistance Page](https://www.sparkfun.com/technical_assistance){ .md-button .md-button--primary }